wesleyguirra/wesguirra.github.io/README.md

 - [Developing a Flutter Plugin (In Portuguese)](https://medium.com/flutter-comunidade-br/desenvolvendo-um-plugin-para-flutter-9c81b683189)

-This resume was writing in Markdown by me, I used dillinger.io it works like ✨Magic ✨, contact me if you wanna some help to writing you own.
+This resume was writing in Markdown by me, I used dillinger.io it works like ✨Magic ✨, contact me if you wanna some help to writing your own.